Spectral triples for the Sierpinski Gasket: Spectral triples on the Sierpinski gasket

-induces the original topology on $K$.
-Let $\r_{geo}$ denote the Euclidean geodesic metric on $K$.
-Then, if $\b>\a$, $\|[D,f]\|$ and $\|f\|_{C^{0,\b}(K)}$ are equivalent seminorms, and the metric $\r_D$ is bi-Lipschitz w.r.t. the metric $(\r_{geo})^\b$ on $K$. \\ In particular, if $\b=1$, the metric $\r_D$ is bi-Lipschitz w.r.t. $\r_{geo}$. \end{cor} \begin{proof} Choosing $\eta=1$ in Proposition \ref{prop:UppEst} we prove the density of $\ca$ in $C(K)$ for any $\b\leq1$, which, together with the results in the previous Sections, give the spectral triple property.
+is bi-Lipschitz w.r.t. the Euclidean geodesic metric $\r_{geo}$ on $K$. \end{thm} \begin{proof} It follows from Proposition \ref{prop:UppEst} that $\ca$ is dense in $C(K)$, which, together with the results in the previous Sections, give the spectral triple property.
 The Lip-norm property follows by Proposition \ref{prop:LowEst}, cf. \cite{Rief}.
 Indeed, it implies that functions for which $\|[D,f]\|\leq1$ are equicontinuous, which gives the compactness property of the set of elements for which $\|[D,f]\|\leq1$ and $\|f\|\leq1$, and it also implies that $\|[D,f]\|$ vanishes only on constant functions.

-When $\b>\a$, we may choose $\eta=\b$ in Proposition \ref{prop:UppEst}, thus getting the equivalence of the seminorms.
+The equivalence of the seminorms follows from Propositions \ref{prop:UppEst} and \ref{prop:LowEst}.
 The other results easily follow. \end{proof}